Foo Fighters: Medicine at Midnight and Studio 666 (2019–2022)

 In October 2019, the band announced that they were recording their tenth studio album based on demos by Grohl.
 In November 2019, the band began releasing a series of EPs under the umbrella name of the Foo Files, largely consisting of previously released B sides and live performances.
 By February 2020, Grohl announced that the new album was complete but by May, it was delayed indefinitely because of the COVID-19 pandemic, saying, "We've kind of shelved it for now to figure out exactly when it's going to happen."

 Starting in November 2020, promotion for the album ramped up.
 Its title, Medicine at Midnight, and release date, February 5, 2021, were announced.
 The band released three singles ahead of the album: "Shame Shame", "No Son of Mine", and "Waiting on a War".
 In January, the band performed at the US Presidential Inauguration of Joe Biden.

-On February 10, 2021, Foo Fighters were announced as one of the 2021 Rock and Roll Hall of Fame nominees in their first year of eligibility as their debut album had been released 25 years prior.
-On May 12, 2021, Foo Fighters were announced as one of 6 performer inductees.
+On February 10, 2021, the Foo Fighters were announced as one of the 2021 Rock and Roll Hall of Fame nominees in their first year of eligibility as their debut album had been released 25 years prior.
+On May 12, 2021, the Foo Fighters were announced as one of six performer inductees.
 For Record Store Day on July 17, 2021, the Foo Fighters released an album of disco covers, Hail Satin, under the name Dee Gees.
 The album contains four Bee Gees covers, a cover of Andy Gibb's "Shadow Dancing", plus five live versions of Medicine at Midnight tracks.

 On February 25, 2022, the Foo Fighters released a comedy horror film, Studio 666, directed by BJ McDonnell.
 It stars the band members as themselves, alongside Will Forte, Whitney Cummings, Jeff Garlin, and Jenna Ortega.
-In the film, the Foo Fighters attempt to record an album in a haunted mansion; Grohl is possessed by a demonic spirit and the band members are killed off one by one.
+In the film, Grohl is possessed by a demonic spirit and kills the other band members while they record in a haunted mansion.
 It was filmed in the same mansion in which the Foo Fighters had recorded Medicine at Midnight.
 Studio 666 received mixed reviews and performed poorly in its opening week.
 Grohl released an EP of songs from the film, Dream Widow, on March 25, 2022.